Some Guinness World Record holders set out to reach new heights, and others have achievement thrust upon them.

-When we read about the death of William Lawlis Pace, we were intrigued by his story.
-He was a Guinness World Record holder… and his was a very unusual distinction.
-Pace lived with a bullet in his head for 94 years and six months – longer than anyone else in history.
+Pace was a Guinness World Record holder, and his was a very unusual distinction: William Pace lived with a bullet in his head for 94 years and six months – longer than anyone else in history.

 When Pace was accidentally shot by his brother as a young boy, he probably never thought the injury would bring him fame.
-He was likely just glad to emerge alive – though with ordnance in his skull, thanks to the bullet's tricky landing place, which made surgeons unable to operate.
-But alive he was, and so he stayed for almost a century more, dying this week at an impressive 103 years old.
+He was likely just glad to emerge alive (though with ordnance in his skull, thanks to the bullet's tricky landing place, which made surgeons unable to operate).
+But alive he was, and so he stayed for almost a century more, dying April 23, 2012, at an impressive 103 years old.

 Jackson Bailey held the record for the world's largest religious painting, a panorama spanning three football fields called "The Life of Christ."
 "I didn't set out to make it the biggest painting," Mr. Bailey explained.
 "I just needed the space to tell the story."